sunny/actor/README.md

 result.greeting # => "Have a wonderful day!"
 ```

-For each output a method is generated that is in format of `{output}?` which is useful when the output is used for
+For each output a method is generated ending with a `?`, which is useful when the output is used for
 conditional control flow, like if-else statements.

 ```rb